Leeds International Summer School

 Since 2010 Leeds International Summer School (LISS) has attracted students from all over the world to take part in an academic, cultural and social programme lasting two – four weeks in July.
 The credit-bearing programme is diverse and attracts students from all over the world.

 We are looking for academic staff and Postgraduate Researchers who are interested in delivering teaching as part of LISS.
-Find out more a below, or contact the LISS Manager, Lisa Beare.
+Find out more a below, or contact the LISS team.
 Full details of the programme are on the LISS website.

 Why LISS matters